strimzi/strimzi-kafka-oauth/README.md

 or pointing to a file on the filesystem

 - `oauth.refresh.token.location`

+The file contains secrets in plain text and should have proper permissions set - not readable by others.

 When using this approach you are not limited to OAuth2 client_credentials grant type for obtaining a token.
 You can use a password grant type and authenticate as an individual user, rather than a client application.